Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 I share our BEST Almabtriebe in Austria, useful info and what to expect in this guide.

-📕 What is the Almabtrieb?
+What is the Almabtrieb?

 Its purpose is manifold and goes beyond beautifully decorated cows marching along mountain roads.
 I will explain this here better.

-Essentially, cows are the main choice of cattle in the Austrian alps, but farmers in the west in Tyrol near Switzerland also hold sheep and goats.
+Essentially, cows are the main choice of cattle in the Austrian Alps, but farmers in the west in Tyrol near Switzerland also hold sheep and goats.

-Farmers are the driving force of every mountain village and most locals are farmers, if they are not at least related to one.
+Farmers are the driving force of every mountain village, and most locals are farmers, if they are not at least related to one.

 Our cows feast on the lush green fields in the valleys to give the best milk.
-This milk is also known as Heumilch (translated hay milk), and it means that the cows have been feasting on fresh grass and hay only.
+This milk is also known as Heumilch (translated as hay milk), and it means that the cows have been feasting on fresh grass and hay only.

-During the hotter months of the year, the cows are taken up to the mountains to eat the better and more nutritious grass grown on higher altitude meadows.
+During the hotter months of the year, the cows are taken up to the mountains to eat the better and more nutritious grass grown on higher-altitude meadows.
 The cows are left to graze freely in set areas known as Almen in Austrian-German.

-An Alm is a cow grazing ground and also a hut with a stable, where the cows are taken care off in the summer.
-An Alm can also be a hut in the mountains where cheese can be prepared, or it’s also the definition of a small restaurant, where hikers rest to enjoy a cold plate of cheese and cured meats.
+An Alm is a cow grazing ground and also a hut with a stable, where the cows are taken care of in the summer.
+An Alm can also be a hut in the mountains where cheese can be prepared, or it's also the definition of a small restaurant, where hikers rest to enjoy a cold plate of cheese and cured meats.

 In older times, cows were taken to the Alms walking in May or June.
 This would be known as Almauftrieb (Alm drive upwards).
-Today, this is not common anymore and cows are taken up by tractor trailer.
+Today, this is not common anymore, and cows are taken up by tractor-trailer.

-By the end of the summer, end of September, cows are taken down from the mountains and this is known as Almabtrieb (Alm drive downwards).
+By the end of the summer, end of September, cows are taken down from the mountains, and this is known as Almabtrieb (Alm drive downwards).

-Again, the Almabtrieb was more common in the older days, many farmers stopped doing this due to the elaborate practice, the large workload involved and attacks from animal rights activists.
+Again, the Almabtrieb was more common in the older days, many farmers stopped doing this due to the elaborate practice, the large workload involved, and attacks from animal rights activists.

-The few farmers that still take part in this age-old, UNESCO World Heritage intangible heritage protected tradition, walk with their cows for miles from dawn to dusk back home.
+The few farmers that still take part in this age-old, UNESCO World Heritage intangible heritage-protected tradition walk with their cows for miles from dawn to dusk back home.

-The cows wear richly decorated flower headdresses, with each region, district, and farmer’s house owning a style of their own.
-Cows and farmers enter the village and receive a warm welcome from the onlookers, while the cow bells add to the atmosphere.
+The cows wear richly decorated flower headdresses, with each region, district, and farmer's house owning a style of their own.
+Cows and farmers enter the village and receive a warm welcome from the onlookers, while the cowbells add to the atmosphere.

-This is what people come to see, the traditional cattle drive, the Almabtrieb of the alps.
+This is what people come to see: the traditional cattle drive, the Almabtrieb of the alps.

-🐮 What to expect?
+What to expect?

 Today the cattle drives have been turned into parades with traditional festivals of some sort.
 Locals and guests from all over the world come to see the last remaining Almabtriebe in Austria.